-Each WordPress install at Kinsta can have its own WordPress staging environment, which is completely separate from your live production site.
+Each WordPress install at Kinsta can have its own free WordPress staging environment, completely separate from the live production site.
 This is great for testing new WordPress versions, plugins, code, and general development work.
-Create a dev site in a matter of minutes and share it with your team.
+Create a dev site in minutes and share it with your team.

 Create WordPress Staging Environment

 We’ve made creating a WordPress staging site as easy as possible.
 In MyKinsta, click on WordPress Sites in the left navigation.
 You’ll see a list of your sites/installs.
 Select the site you want to create a staging environment for, click on the Environment selector next to the site name, and select Create new environment from the dropdown menu.

 In the Create new environment modal/pop-up that appears, give your environment a name, select Standard environment, and click the Create environment button.

 The environment name must be between 3 and 12 characters long.